BjornvdLaan/CannonGame/README.md

   * For each player, run ClientMain to start a client.
 NOTE: Make sure to set the HOST constant in the NetUtils class to the ipv4 address of the server.
   * Press 'Running' on the Server Control to start the game.
   * Play the game.

+##Dependencies
+The textures used in this game are from the jME3-testdata library.
+You should include this library in your project or replace the textures.